-But then starting in 1983 and through 1995, every state except Iowa reversed course and opted back in to DIDMCA.
+But then starting in 1986 and through 1998, every state except Iowa reversed course and opted back in to DIDMCA.
 Why?
 Were they protecting their states' consumers too much?
 Or did it turn out that opting out of DIDMCA didn't do what they thought it would, and hurt their own states' banks more than it helped consumers?

-Today, Iowa has mostly deregulated rates and fees for consumer credit with the exception of a 21% rate cap on installment lending, greatly limiting the effects of the state's opt-out beyond that type of loan.
-But in states that aren't deregulated, opting out would have a far greater impact than in Iowa.
+Today, Iowa has mostly deregulated rates or consumer credit with an exception of a 21% rate cap on installment lending, greatly limiting the effects of the state's opt-out.
+But in states that aren't as deregulated, opting out would have a far greater impact than in Iowa.